airshipit/airshipctl/docs/source/providers/cluster_api_openstack.md

 - Initialize the management cluster with cluster api, and cluster api openstack provider components
-- Create a target workload cluster with controlplane and worker machines on an openstack cloud environment
+- Create a target cluster with controlplane and worker machines on an openstack cloud environment

 ## Workflow

-A simple workflow that can be tested involves the following operations:
+A simple workflow that deploys control plane and worker nodes involves the following operations:

-Initialize a management cluster with cluster api and openstack provider
+- Initialize an ephemeral kubernetes cluster with cluster api and openstack provider
 components:

 *`$ airshipctl phase run clusterctl-init-ephemeral`*  or *`$ airshipctl phase run clusterctl-init-ephemeral --debug`*

-Create a target workload cluster with control plane and worker nodes:
+- Create a target cluster with control plane node:

-*`$ airshipctl phase run controlplane-target`*
+*`$ airshipctl phase run controlplane-ephemeral`*

+- Deploy `calico` CNI as a `phase`

-*`$ airshipctl phase run workers-target`*
+*`$ airshipctl phase run initinfra-target`*

+- Initialize target cluster with `capi` and provider components

+*`airshipctl phase run clusterctl-init-target`*

+- Perform `move` to move `CRD`s to target cluster

+*`airshipctl phase run clusterctl-move`*

+- Deploy worker nodes in the target cluster

+*`airshipctl phase run workers-target`*

 ## Common Prerequisite